What is the difference between simple and compound interest?

 What is the difference between lump sum and monthly payout?

-Lump sum collects all interest at maturity.
-Monthly payout distributes monthly interest as it accrues — useful for regular cash flow.
-The total interest amount is the same for both, but monthly payout has tax withheld each month.
+Lump sum accrues interest and pays it all at maturity; monthly payout distributes each month's interest as it accrues — useful for steady cash flow.
+The total interest is the same for both, but monthly payout has tax withheld each month.

 Is the 15.4% Korean interest tax correct?

-For standard Korean deposits and savings accounts, 14% income tax + 1.4% local tax = 15.4% is automatically withheld.
-Tax-exempt savings, ISA (₩2M / ₩4M limit), and special credit union products may apply different rates — check your product terms.
+For standard deposits and savings, 14% income tax + 1.4% local tax = 15.4% is automatically withheld.
+Tax-exempt comprehensive savings, ISA interest within the ₩2M/₩4M limits, and special credit-union deposits use different rates — check the product terms before opening.

 Which products use simple interest?

-Most fixed deposits (정기예금), time deposits, CDs, and MMFs quote interest on a simple basis.
-Rolling over at maturity creates a compounding effect.
-Bond coupons are also calculated on simple interest.
+Most fixed deposits, recurring deposits, CDs, and MMFs quote interest on a simple basis.
+Rolling interest back into the same product at maturity creates a compounding effect.
+Bond coupons are also simple; for recurring deposits, each monthly installment sits for a different period, so the effective yield is below the headline rate.

 How much more does compounding earn?